amaralkaff/jitterAim/README.md

 Specify the license under which the script is distributed.
 This will inform users about how they can use and distribute the script.

 ## Contact
-For any further queries or technical support, please contact [Your Email](mailto:your.amaralkaff@gmail.com).
+For any further queries or technical support, please contact [Me](mailto:your.amaralkaff@gmail.com).